Laxmination/Step-by-Step-Python/Chapter 7/Step7.md

 ### *args
 - *args is a parameter that will pack all arguements into a tuple.
 - *args is useful so that a function can accept a varying amount of arguements.

+### **kwargs
+- **kwargs are the perameter that will pack all arguements into a dictionary.
+- They are useful so that a function can accept a varying amount of keyword arguments.